Using the Shopping List

 • Generate a shopping list automatically from your upcoming orders and production schedules

-• Identify ingredient shortfalls before you run out of stock
+• Identify ingredient shortfalls before they become stockout problems

-• Organize purchases by supplier and export to CSV or purchase orders
+• Organize purchases by supplier and export for ordering

 Accessing Your Shopping List

-1. From the BakeOnyx dashboard, click Shopping List in the main navigation menu.
+1. From your BakeOnyx dashboard, click Shopping List in the left navigation menu.

-2. You'll land on the Shopping List page, which shows all ingredients needed for your upcoming orders and production.
+2. You'll see a list of all ingredients needed for your upcoming orders and production, organized by supplier.

-The Shopping List page showing ingredients grouped by supplier with quantities, stock levels, and shortfall alerts
+Shopping List page showing ingredients grouped by supplier with required quantities, current stock, and shortfall amounts

-• Ingredient Name — The item you need to purchase
+• Ingredient Name — The item you need to order

-• Required Quantity — How much you need based on upcoming orders and production schedules
+• Required Quantity — How much you need based on your orders and production schedules

 • Current Stock — What you have on hand right now

-• Shortfall — The gap between what you need and what you have (highlighted in red if it's a problem)
+• Shortfall — The gap (highlighted in red if you're short)

-• Preferred Supplier — Your default supplier for that ingredient
+• Preferred Supplier — Your default vendor for this ingredient

 Filtering by Date Range